-Online Voter Registration: Massachusetts citizens can now register to vote online, part of the election reforms passed by the legislature in June 2014.
+Online Voter Registration: Massachusetts citizens can register to vote online.

 To register to vote online, go to the Secretary of State’s online voter registration site.
 You will need to have a Massachusetts driver’s license or state identification card issued by the Registry of Motor Vehicles to use this online registration site.
 If you don’t have an RMV-issued ID or driver’s license, you can still use this site to fill out the voter registration form, then print it, sign it and bring or mail it to your local election office or town clerk.

 You can also use this online site to change your name or address on your voter registration, or to change your political party enrollment.